Chad Weininger: Politics

 He also received the Freshman Legislative Leadership Award by the Wisconsin State Telecommunication Association for his rural broadband work on the Utilities & Energy Committee.
 During his term received awards from Wisconsin Manufacturing and Commerce, Working for Wisconsin Award; The American Conservation Union, Defender of Liberty; Metropolitan Milwaukee Association of Commerce, Champion of Commerce, Dairy Business Association Legislative Excellence Award, Wisconsin Grocers Association, Friend of Grocers Award, Wisconsin Builders Association, Friend of Housing.

+Mayoral race

+In 2023, Weininger lost a run against incumbent Green Bay mayor Eric Genrich, who drew 13,507 votes (52.85%) to Weininger's 11,999 (46.95%).
+Weininger had been working as Brown County's administration director, under Brown County Executive Troy Streckenbach, since 2014.

 Business

 Weininger owned businesses in real estate, construction, retail and currently owns a consulting business.
-He is a license real estate broker in the state of Wisconsin, and was first licensed in 2005.
+He is a licensed real estate broker in the state of Wisconsin, and was first licensed in 2005.